 However, the mountainous area of Modjadji, 'the Rain Queen' can potentially be utilized for ecotourism.
-The availability of the palace can also be one of the opportunities for Tourism attraction given the Modjadji dynasty and heritage.
-There is a lack of private investment in certain places of the main town and this has led to the deterioration of these areas and underutilization of existing infrastructure.
+There is a lack of private investment in certain places of the main town.
+This has led to the deterioration of these areas and underutilization of existing infrastructure.